-Louisiana Paralegal Career Guide
+Louisiana Paralegal Career and Salary Guide

-Table of Contents:
+Table of Contents

 - Paralegal Certification

 How to Become a Paralegal in Louisiana

 Since Louisiana paralegal certification is voluntary, paralegals in the state may take a variety of career paths.
 Most paralegals land their first position through a combination of education and experience, which may include training at a Louisiana paralegal program, internships, and on-the-job training.
 Beginning in an entry-level position, such as a legal document preparer or legal secretary, can allow candidates to work their way up the career ladder.
 Formal education, certification, and work experience will continue to benefit applicants for paralegal openings.

 1. Earn a degree or certificate in paralegal studies.